tecnico-sec/Project-2025_1/project_scenarios.md

 ```

 ### Protection needs
-All the communication with the car is sensitive and to assure the drivers and owner data protection according to the RGPD must be secure.
+All the communication with the car is sensitive and to assure the drivers and owner data protection according to the RGPD (GDPR) must be secure.
 External entities cannot change or check the user configurations and only the car manufacturer can update the car firmware.
 The mechanic cannot see the user configurations (unless he has the key) and can only update the car with firmware authorized by the manufacturer.

-The following security requirement must be met:
+The following security requirements must be met:
-- [SR1: Confidentiality] The car configurations can only be seen by the car owner
+- [SR1: Confidentiality] The car configurations can only be seen by the car owner.
-- [SR2: Integrity 1] The car can only accept configuration sent by the car owner
+- [SR2: Integrity 1] The car can only accept configurations sent by the car owner.
-- [SR3: Integrity 2] The car firmware updates can only be sent by the car manufacturer
+- [SR3: Integrity 2] The car firmware updates can only be sent by the car manufacturer.
-- [SR4: Authentication] The car manufacture cannot deny having sent firmware updates
+- [SR4: Authentication] The car manufacture cannot deny having sent firmware updates.

 ### Security challenges